Do you love wearing blush but hate how it fades quickly on your skin?

-We recommend using this lightweight mattfying primer if you have oily skin since it controls shine and locks the makeup without caking up on the face.
+We recommend using this lightweight mattfying primer for oily skin since it controls shine and locks the makeup without caking up on the face.

 If you have large pores, use a silicone-based primer to blur the skin and give it a smooth look.